mcogswell/mcogswell.github.com/vis_blog/index.md

 In other words: "How do you see?"
-Actually, I'm not so interested in how _you_ see, but rather how _computers_ see, cause they've gotten a lot better at doing that.
+Actually, I'm not so interested in how _you_ see, but rather how _computers_ see, cause they've gotten a lot better at doing that and we don't quite understand it.
 For those coming to this blog who don't know, Convolutional Neural Networks are the models that have allowed computers to do reasonably well at a wide variety of visual tasks and we're still trying to understand how they do it.